finchmeister/blog20/_posts/2019-08-02-git-commit-hash-number-theory.md

 All int: 357; Not all int: 9643; All int: 3.57 %
 ~~~

-We can see between 3.56% and 4.08% of random SHA1 hashes will start with 7 integers - roughly 1 in 27 - so in reality all digit short hashes are not that rare.
+We can see between 3.56% and 4.08% of random SHA1 hashes will start with 7 integers - roughly 1 in 27.
+In reality, all digit short hashes are not that rare.

 Let's look a bit deeper as to _why_ the probability of all integer short hashes is around 1 in 27.